Study Notes

 European powers found themselves struggling to manage their own countries and their colonies following WWII.
 From the mid-1950s to 1975 decolonisation happened across Africa, with countries gaining independence - however, this often involved violence, political turmoil, widespread unrest, and organised revolts.

 Some countries have developed rapidly since independence, whilst others have struggled.
-For example, the Democratic Republic of Congo (DRC), which gained independence from Belgium in 1960, but has struggled to develop despite its vast reserves of valuable resources, including iron-ore, gold and diamonds.
+For example, the Democratic Republic of Congo (DRC), gained independence from Belgium in 1960, but has struggled to develop despite its vast reserves of valuable resources, including iron-ore, gold and diamonds.
 This is because these resources have actually led to conflict rather than economic development.
 There are also huge issues with disease in the country due to inadequate healthcare, which has lacked investment since independence, and cholera, hepatitis A, malaria, measles and typhoid are all widespread.

 You might also like